Share

 Warranty Exclusions:

-- Damage caused by accidents, misuse, or modifications
+• Damage from accidents, neglect, or unauthorised modifications

-- Degradation of battery capacity below the threshold after the warranty period has ended
+• Battery degradation below the specified threshold after the warranty period

 What Can Void an EV Warranty?